GATB/MindTheGap/README.md

     Additional options are related to computational runtime and memory:
     * `-nb-cores`: number of cores to be used for computation [default '0', ie. all available cores will be used].
     * `-max-memory`: max RAM memory for the graph creation (in MBytes)  [default '2000'].
 Increasing the memory will speed up the graph creation phase.
     * `-max-disk`: max usable disk space for the graph creation (in MBytes)  [default '0', ie. automatically set].
-Kmers are counted by writting temporary files on the disk, to speed up the counting you can increase the usable disk space.
+Kmers are counted by writing temporary files on the disk, to speed up the counting you can increase the usable disk space.